Pieri-type multiplication formula for quantum Grothendieck polynomials: Introduction.

 This paper is organized as follows.
-In Section~\ref{sec:pieri}, after fixing the basic notation for the quantum Bruhat graph for $S_{\infty}$, we recall from \cite{LM} some known facts about quantum Grothendieck polynomials, and then state our main result, i.e., a Pieri-type multiplication formula for quantum Grothendieck polynomials.
-In Section~\ref{sec:main}, postponing the proofs of three key propositions (Propositions~\ref{prop:mat1}, \ref{prop:mat2}, and \ref{prop:mat3}) to subsequent sections, we give a proof the Pieri-type multiplication formula; the proofs of these three propositions are given in Sections~\ref{sec:prfmat1}, \ref{sec:prfmat2}, and \ref{sec:prfmat3}, respectively.
+In Section~\ref{sec:pieri}, after fixing the basic notation for the quantum Bruhat graph on $S_{\infty}$, we recall from \cite{LM} some known facts about quantum Grothendieck polynomials, and then state our main result, that is, a Pieri-type multiplication formula for quantum Grothendieck polynomials.
+In Section~\ref{sec:main}, deferring the proofs of three key propositions (Propositions~\ref{prop:mat1a}, \ref{prop:mat2a}, and \ref{prop:mat3a}) to subsequent sections, we give a proof of the Pieri-type multiplication formula; the proofs of these three propositions are given in Sections~\ref{sec:prfmat1}, \ref{sec:prfmat2}, and \ref{sec:prfmat3}, respectively.
 In Appendices~\ref{sec:lemdp} and \ref{sec:ins}, we state and prove some technical results needed in Sections~\ref{sec:prfmat1}, \ref{sec:prfmat2}, and \ref{sec:prfmat3}.
 In Appendix~\ref{sec:example}, we give a few examples of the Pieri-type multiplication formula.

 \paragraph{\bf Acknowledgments.} We would like to thank Cristian Lenart for helpful discussions on \cite{LM}, and in particular on \cite[Conjecture~6.7]{LM}.
 S.N. was partly supported by JSPS Grant-in-Aid for Scientific Research (C) 21K03198.
 D.S. was partly supported by JSPS Grant-in-Aid for Scientific Research (C) 19K03415.